Open-EO/openeo-udf-python-to-r/README.md

 A UDF that is executed inside the process `reduce_dimension` takes all values along a dimension and computes a single value for it.
 This could for example compute an average for a timeseries.

-There are two different variants of UDFs that can be used as reducers for `reduce_dimension`.
-A reducer can be executed either "vectorized" or "per chunk".
+There are two different forms of UDFs that can be used as reducers for `reduce_dimension`: a reducer can be executed either "vectorized" or "per chunk".

 #### vectorized